Lillian Copeland

-Lillian Copeland (born Lillian Drossin; November 24, 1904 – July 7, 1964) was an American track and field Olympic champion athlete, who excelled in discus, javelin throwing, and shot put, setting multiple world records.
+Lillian Copeland (née Drossin; November 24, 1904 – July 7, 1964) was an American track and field Olympic champion athlete, who excelled in discus, javelin throwing, and shot put, setting multiple world records.
 She has been called "the most successful female discus thrower in U.S. history".
 She also held multiple titles in shot put and javelin throwing.
 She won a silver medal in discus at the 1928 Summer Olympics, a gold medal in discus at the 1932 Summer Olympics, and gold medals in discus, javelin, and shot put at the 1935 Maccabiah Games in Mandatory Palestine.

 In 1928, The New York Times reported that Copeland was "considered by many the all around best woman athlete in the country."
 Until the 2008 Beijing Games 74 years after she became an Olympic champion, she was the only American woman to win the discus throw at a modern Olympics.
 She has been inducted into the USATF Hall of Fame, the Helms Athletic Hall of Fame, the International Jewish Sports Hall of Fame, and the Southern California Jewish Sports Hall of Fame.

 Early and personal life

-Copeland was born Lillian Drossin to Polish-Jewish immigrants in New York City, and was Jewish.
+Copeland was born Lillian Drossin to Polish-Jewish immigrants in New York City.
 Her mother was from Grodno (now in Belarus).
 Her father died when she was young, and after her mother remarried they moved to Los Angeles, California, and changed their surnames to Drossin.
 Her stepfather was Abraham Copeland, the manager of a fruit and produce company.
 She lived in Boyle Heights, Los Angeles, and later in Pasadena, California, and attended Los Angeles High School, graduating in 1923.

-She attended the University of Southern California, where she was a member of the Xi Chapter of Alpha Epsilon Phi sorority and joined the track & field team in 1924.
+She attended the University of Southern California, where she was a member of the Xi chapter of Alpha Epsilon Phi sorority and joined the track & field team in 1924.
 While at USC, she won every track event she entered.
 She had a role as a basketball player in the silent 1927 comedy film The Fair Co-Ed.
 She received a BA degree in political science in 1928.
 She was the first Olympian who was an alumna of Los Angeles High School and the University of Southern California.